Slow-Cooked Venison Tenderloins

 Tips for Cooking with Venison:

 Venison is very sensitive to heat and should always be defrosted in the refrigerator to avoid chances of spoiling.
 Remember to leave meat on a plate or in a casserole dish to gather any liquid drippings.
 I prefer to designate a specific loaf pan for defrosting venison as the loaf pan is the perfect size for most of my venison packaged meats.
 If you plan to marinate venison keep it in the refrigerator to prevent spoilage, as the raw meat will have a greater chance at spoiling while sitting at room temperature.

 Venison cooks in less time than beef on the grill.
 Cooking a venison hamburger for the same amount of time as a beef hamburger pattie will result in an over cooked venison burger.
 Venison steaks also need a shorter amount of time than their beef counterparts.

 Raw venison has a very strong blood odor, however that does not mean it is spoiled.
-That smell is very typical of wild foraging animals.
+That blood smell is very typical of wild foraging animals.

 Whether you are new to eating venison or have grown up eating it, the health benefits and ease of cooking with venison are perfect for even the busiest of families.
 Enjoy a home-cooked meal that not only tastes great, but is actually healthy for you too!